skhalife/openstorage/SDK_CHANGELOG.md

 ## Releases

+### v0.92.0 - (7/16/2020)

+* Add sharedv4_client_mount_options field to Volume and VolumeSpec object.
+* The sharedv4_client_mount_options will be used at runtime while mounting the sharedv4 volume from a node (client) which does not have the volume replica.

 ### v0.91.0 - (7/13/2020)

 * Add mount_options field to Volume and VolumeSpec object.
 * The mount_options will be used at runtime while mounting the volume.
+* Add sharedv4_client_mount_options field to Volume and VolumeSpec object.
+* The sharedv4_client_mount_options will be used at runtime while mounting the sharedv4 volume from a node (client) which does not have the volume replica.

 ### v0.90.0 - (7/8/2020)